neilrush/CHS-Sharepoint-Assistant/README.md

-# CHS-Sharepoint-Assistant
+# CHS Sharepoint Assistant
-Tool for renaming files in bulk.
-Purpose built for CHS data storage standards to move to sharepoint.
+A tool for renaming files in bulk.
+Purpose built for CHS P&T data storage needs to move files to sharepoint.

 add dates:
     for adding dates to files that have no date. skips if valid date is detected. format: MMDD YYYY